Zenlytic/lookml-zenml/README.md

 # LookML to ZenML

 Library for translating LookML configuration into ZenML for easy onboarding to Zenlytic.
+You can find a web-hosted version [here](https://lookml-zenml.netlify.app/).

 To install the package run